hellbox/srob-migration/content/reviews/we-built-this-city.md

 name = "We built this city"
 title = "We built this city"
-dek = "Can urban diaries help shape Seattle into the city that we want it to be?" facebookauto = "Can keeping an urban diary help shape Seattle into the city you want it to be?" twitterauto = "Can keeping an urban diary help shape Seattle into the city you want it to be?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/seeing-the-better-city.md"]
+dek = "Can urban diaries help shape Seattle into the city that we want it to be?" type = "Review"facebookauto = "Can keeping an urban diary help shape Seattle into the city you want it to be?" twitterauto = "Can keeping an urban diary help shape Seattle into the city you want it to be?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/seeing-the-better-city.md"]